Seattle Child Injury Lawyers

 - Eye injuries

-When a child has suffered physical or emotional harm as a result of someone else’s negligence, the parents may be able to file a personal injury lawsuit that will allow them to seek compensation for expenses related to the injuries.
+When a child has suffered physical or emotional harm as a result of someone else’s negligence, the parents may be able to file a personal injury claim to hold the negligent party accountable.
+A claim can allow you and your family to cover the cost of your child’s medical bills, as well as any future treatment he or she requires.

-School and daycare accidents are treated differently in Seattle.
-While schools are responsible for ensuring that the children in their care are kept safe at all times, they are also entities considered to be “political subdivisions.”
-Under this classification, they are generally immune from lawsuits.
-Fortunately, the state of Washington has waived this immunity, which means that claims for compensation can still be made when a school district or one of its employees is negligent and causes injury to a student.
+School and daycare accidents are some of the most complicated claims you can file in Seattle because of key legal differences between them.
+While schools are responsible for ensuring that the children in their care are kept safe at all times, they are also considered “political subdivisions.”
+Under this classification, they are generally immune from lawsuits unless a school district or one of its employees acted negligently and caused a student’s injury.

-Daycares, on the other hand, are not political subdivisions and are not covered by the immunity provided to schools.
-Negligent daycare workers who have caused or allowed injury to a child can have a personal injury lawsuit filed against them by the parents of the child.
+Daycares and private schools, on the other hand, are not political subdivisions and are not covered by the immunity provided to schools.
+Parents can file personal injury claims against negligent daycare workers who caused or allowed a child to be injured.
 The company running the daycare may also have a claim filed against it if management did not properly maintain equipment (such as playground structures), or if they knew the negligent employee had a history of being careless and continued to keep him or her on staff.

 When a child is injured in a car accident, the family may file a personal injury lawsuit against the at-fault driver, whether he or she is partially or completely at fault for the injury.
 When it comes to pedestrian and bicycle accidents, however, it’s a bit more complicated.

-Unlike children in cars, who cannot drive and are not responsible for whatever happens to them, children walking or riding bicycles have rules of the road that they must follow.
+Unlike children in cars, who cannot drive and are not responsible for whatever happens to them, children walking or riding bicycles have to follow the rules of the road.
 Pedestrians may only cross the street, for instance, when directed to do so by traffic lights or in a crosswalk.
 When pedestrians do not follow these rules, they may be found partially or fully at fault for an accident.
 The same is true with bicycle accidents.
-Bicyclists must signal at all times, and follow the rules so they can safely share the road with drivers.
+Bicyclists must signal at all times and follow the rules so they can safely share the road with drivers.

 Children have a MUCH higher risk of drowning.
 Lakes, oceans, and swimming pools are common places for swimming accidents to occur, but water parks and even bathtubs can be deadly.
 If they are not supervised properly, or if they encounter a defective piece of equipment, children can easily slip under the water and become trapped.